Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 - Curating **health-focused, premium-quality products**
 - Targeting customers who value **trust, health, and quality**

-As the company expands, optimizing product categories and clubhouse formats becomes essential for sustainable and profitable growth.
+As the company expands, optimizing product categories and clubhouse type becomes essential for sustainable and profitable growth.

 ---